MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 * `privatelink.agentsvc.azure-automation.net`
 * `privatelink.blob.core.windows.net`

 Each of these zones maps specific Azure Monitor endpoints to private IPs from the virtual network's pool of IPs.
-The IP addresses shown in the following images are only examples.
+The IP addresses shown in the images below are only examples.
 Your configuration should instead show private IPs from your own network.

-> [!IMPORTANT]
-> AMPLS and private endpoint resources created starting December 1, 2021, use a mechanism called Endpoint Compression.
-Now resource-specific endpoints, such as the OMS, ODS, and AgentSVC endpoints, share the same IP address, per region and per DNS zone.
-This mechanism means fewer IPs are taken from the virtual network's IP pool, and many more resources can be added to the AMPLS.

-#### Privatelink-monitor-azure-com
+**`privatelink-monitor-azure-com`**

 This zone covers the global endpoints used by Azure Monitor, which means endpoints serve requests globally/regionally and not resource-specific requests.
-This zone should have endpoints mapped for:
+This zone should have endpoints mapped for the following:

 * **in.ai**: Application Insights ingestion endpoint (both a global and a regional entry).
 * **api**: Application Insights and Log Analytics API endpoint.